Parking: this phase ends and starts when the aircraft respectively begins or stops moving forward under its own power.

-It is not a surprise that the largest percentages of both fatal accidents and hull losses are seen to occur during approach and landing.
+It is not surprising that the largest number of both fatal accidents and hull losses occur during approach and landing.

-This confluence of high workload and the increased potential of unanticipated circumstances is exactly the kind of complex interplay of contributing factors that can lead to accidents.
+This confluence of high workload and the increased potential of unanticipated circumstances is exactly the kind of complex interplay of contributing factors that could lead to an accident.

 Definitions of flight phases

 Taxi: this phase includes both taxi-out and taxi-in.
 Taxi-out starts when the aircraft begins moving forward under its own power and ends when it reaches the takeoff position.
 Taxi-in normally starts after the landing roll-out, when the aircraft taxis to the parking area.
 It may, in some cases, follow a taxi-out.